T3: List of Distracting Activities

 When should I use the list of distracting pleasurable activities?

-You can use the list whenever you feel like you can benefit from distracting yourself when you feel overwhelming emotions and are triggered to behave in a certain problematic behavior.
-After you became more distanced from the situation and your overwhelming emotions you can go back.
+You can use the list whenever you feel like you can benefit from distracting yourself from overwhelming emotions and may be triggered to engage in a certain problematic behavior.
+After you became more distanced from the situation and your overwhelming emotions, you can go back and revisit them.
 Also, we will use this list that you created in the next exercise - the RESISTT technique.

 What if I enjoy an activity that is not very good for me (such as eating too much, smoking, or procrastinating)?